tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ## Extensions

-We have made a number of proposition guided by simplicity and the idea of implementing this RFC before the first release, all of this while staying forward-compatible.
+We have made a number of propositions guided by simplicity and the objective of implementing this RFC before the first release, all of this while staying forward-compatible.
 This syntax merging proposal brings interesting questions and perspectives that we sketch in this section.